 Imagine what senses are tapped into when your cat sits on a perch and watches nature outside!
 This window cat cot perch is not only great for your feline's visual enrichment but perfect for senior cats who may lack mobility and can't climb a cat tree.
 Just place it lower on a window so elderly cats can enjoy the outside view.

 Although you would never attach a perch to an open window, it's always a good reminder that cats and open windows can be a dangerous combination.
 High Rise Syndrome doesn't just happen to cats living in tall apartment buildings.
-Check out our article on Keeping Your Cat Safe from Falling Out of Open Windows.

 Another idea to enrich your cat's environment is by providing elevated spaces or a cat tree!
 Check out this link for the exact cat tree I have in my house.
 It's a great price and incredibly durable after taking on our cats (and kids) for the past three years!